iamtusharchaudhary/node-Js-guide/Introduction/readme.md

 # Why We Use Node Js ?

 > Node.js uses asynchronous programming!

-A common task for a web server can be to open a file on the server and return the content to the client.
 #### Here is how Node.js handles a file request:-
 <ul>
   <li>Sends the task to the computer's file system.</li>